 Carroll's job boards are viewed by students and graduates of Carroll College who are interested in obtaining a job or acquiring an internship.
 If you would like to post a job or internship on our boards, please e-mail your job description to email@example.com.
-Note: This is an e-mail address, NOT a website address.
-We do not have a website where you can submit job descriptions to be posted.

 At our discretion, Career Services accepts job listings from third-party employment agencies, provided that the service is free to the candidate and the name of the employer is known to Career Services.
 As a general rule, we do not accept any job listing that requires an outlay of money by the student as a prerequisite for employment.
 This rule includes multi-level marketing opportunities.

-Internship job descriptions are also filed for student viewing in the Career & Testing Services main office.
 For more information regarding our internship program, send an e-mail to Nisan Burbridge - Internship Coordinator requesting an internship information packet.
 Additional information is also available on our internships page.

 Carroll Career Services strives to offer services that make placing a Carroll student as an intern with you as convenient as possible.